What's the Approval Submission screen?

 Watch this video to view all available options, or read on for your next steps!

 Then you'll need to upload your work for approval.
-This can be done by clicking the Browse button.
+To do so, click the Browse button.
 You can also Drag and Drop your work onto the nominated area.

 Loading Your Work to an Existing Project